Kozphy/Note/dsa/Dijkstra's algo.md

 A graph with weights is called a **weighted graph**.
 A graph without  weights is called an **unweighted graph**.

-- To calculate the shortest path in an unweighted graph, use breadth-first search.
+- To calculate the shortest path in an unweighted graph, use **breadth-first search**.

-- To calculate the shortest path in a weighted graph, use Dijkstra’s algorithm.
+- To calculate the shortest path in a weighted graph, use **Dijkstra’s algorithm** (one of BFS).

 Graphs can also have cycles.
 A cycle looks like this.
 ![](https://i.imgur.com/wL0WaH4.png)